OUR GLOBAL MANIFESTO: WHAT WOULD A UNIVERSITY LOOK LIKE IF WE HAD TO CREATE ONE FROM SCRATCH?

 Learning models must be adapted to the needs of the labor market but also to the capacities and interests of students and the demands of our society.
-The university must respond to growing automation and to the re-skilling, up-skilling and out-skilling needs of the workforce, both in competencies and in research-based knowledge.
+The colaboration between universities and enterprises becomes more fluid and symbolic, ensuring co-designed and co-teached courses favouring student participation in the professional sphere.

 NEW ROLES IN TEACHING AND LEARNING

 Universities will have to develop an entrepreneurial mindset, testing disruptive and innovative models, scaling and sharing successes, and learning from mistakes.
-The creation of spaces that serve as a testing and experimentation areas facilitates the agile implementation of pilot projects, as well as the measurement and analysis of their impact and analyzing their results.
+The creation of spaces that serve as a testing and experimentation areas facilitates the agile implementation of pilot projects, as well as the measurement and analysis of their impact and analyzing results.

 The physical and emotional WELLBEING of all members of the learning community becomes a priority.
 A comprehensive approach is necessary, one in which healthy behaviors that provide emotional balance and physical WELLBEING are learned, shared and practiced.

 FREE AND CRITICAL THINKING

-The university must be a critical institution that encourages the debate and analysis of divergent ideas and is capable of creating new knowledge based on research and scientific studies.
-The university must not be constrained by a single world view or a specific way of thinking, regardless of how politically correct it may seem.
+The university must be a critical institution that encourages the debate and analysis of divergent ideas.
+It is capable of creating new knowledge based on research and scientific studies.
+The university must not be constrained to a single and specific manner of thinking.